-We’ve all heard of Bitcoin – but the world of cryptocurrency doesn’t end there.
+We’ve all heard of Bitcoin – but the cryptocurrency world doesn’t end there.
 In fact, there are 5,000 different cryptocurrencies in circulation around the world!

 These cryptos vary enormously in terms of trading volume, country of origin, and usage.
 Over the last decade, we’ve also seen a growing number of cryptocurrencies known as stablecoins.
 If you’ve come across the term ‘stablecoins’ online, you may well have felt confused.
 After all, cryptocurrencies are infamous for their volatility – there’s almost nothing stable about them.

 So what exactly are stablecoins?
-If you’d like to find out more about this particular form of cryptocurrency, read on.
-In this beginners guide, we’ll be explaining what stablecoins are, how they work, and why some of the top 10 stablecoins in 2020 have proved so popular.
+If you’d like to learn more about this particular form of cryptocurrency, read on.
+In this beginner’s guide, we’ll explain what stablecoins are, how they work, and why some of the top 10 stablecoins in 2020 have proved so popular.

 What Are Stablecoins?

 Stablecoins are a type of cryptocurrency which was developed to bypass the issue of volatility.
 They are referred to as ‘stable’ because they are tied in value to a commodity or fiat currency – that is, a currency whose value is regulated by governments, such as the British pound, the Euro, or the US dollar.

 The idea behind this is that the value of stablecoins won’t be able to fluctuate.
 More ‘traditional’ cryptocurrencies such as Bitcoin can increase – or, as is more common, decrease – in value wildly in very short periods of time.
 In November 2018, for example, the price of Bitcoin crashed by a staggering 41% in the space of just two weeks.
 The value of stablecoins, however, can never vary more than that of its fiat currency.